-The urban layout of Cracow, an outstanding example of medieval architecture, is based on four core areas: the centre, around the market square; the Wawel, the hill inhabited since the Palaeolithic and the site of the imperial palace; the urban district of Kazimierz; and the Stradom quarter.
+The urban layout of Cracow, an outstanding example of medieval architecture, is based on four core areas: the center, around the market square; the Wawel, the hill inhabited since the Palaeolithic and the site of the imperial palace; the urban district of Kazimierz; and the Stradom quarter.

-The historic centre of Cracow, the former capital of Poland, is situated at the foot of the Royal Wawel Castle.
-The 13th-century merchants’ town has Europe’s largest market square and numerous historical houses, palaces and churches with magnificent interiors.
+The historic center of Cracow, the former capital of Poland, is situated at the foot of the Royal Wawel Castle.
+The 13th-century merchants’ town has Europe’s largest market square and numerous historical houses, palaces, and churches with magnificent interiors.
 Further evidence of the town’s fascinating history is provided by the remnants of the 14th-century fortifications and the medieval site of Kazimierz with its ancient synagogues in the southern part of town, the Jagellonian University, and the Gothic cathedral where the kings of Poland were buried.